 Peru is a diverse country: tropical climate prevails in the Eastern rain forests (“Selva”) while there is a dry desert climate in the West and in the coastal regions (“Costa”).
 The central Andes (“Sierra”) and the Andean plateau (“Altiplano”) are moderate to cold zones.
 This diversity is reflected in Peruvian agricultural systems.
-Smallholder farmers in all parts of the country cultivate a multitude of maize and quinoa varieties.
+Smallholder farmers in all parts of the country cultivate a multitude of quinoa varieties.
 This biodiversity is at risk due to increasingly extreme climate events and migration of young people to the cities, leading to the loss of traditional knowledge concerning cultivation, use and preservation of plants.
 As a result, there is a chronic shortage of food, especially in remote regions.
 A total of eight million out of 30 million Peruvians live below the poverty line.

 - A Peruvian PhD student is also involved in the project, being trained in cooperation with Prof. Dr. Karl Schmid (UH).